apace7/local_volume_database/docs/source/usage.rst

 As ADS bibcode are a fixed length of 19 characters, the ADS bibcode can be retrieved from the LVDB reference columns if users wish to use the ADS bibcodes instead.
-Other public tools such as  `adstex <https://github.com/yymao/adstex>`_ package can be used to create bibtex files.
+Other public tools such as the `adstex <https://github.com/yymao/adstex>`_ package can be used to create bibtex files.

 Users of the LVDB are encouraged to cite the LVDB input (of the systems studied in their analysis) to give proper acknowledgment to the community.
 The references could be included in a table or appendix.
 See Appendix A of this paper (`Cerny et al. 2024 <https://ui.adsabs.harvard.edu/abs/2024arXiv241000981C/abstract>`_) for an example of including internal LVDB references to the text of a paper.